Personal Public Service Number: Usage

 The number is currently used for a number of public services including education, health, housing, social welfare and tax however the net is widening raising concern about functionality creep.
 The number is underpinned in legislation by the Social Welfare Consolidation Act 2005 (Section 262) and a number of amendments, including data protection, have expanded its legal use as well as defining improper usage.

-The number has already been issued automatically to everyone born in the Republic of Ireland since January 1971 and those who commenced or were in employment since April 1979 – the primary trigger today for the numbers' issue is birth registration.
+The number has already been issued automatically to everyone born in Ireland since January 1971 and those who commenced or were in employment since April 1979 – the primary trigger today for the numbers' issue is birth registration.
 A PPS number can be applied for at a PPS Number allocation centre.
 Applicants should show the reason for requiring a PPS Number, and provide Photographic ID and proof of address.